The Antiparos Cave opened on 22 April 2019 and is open daily from 10:00 to 16:00.

 The view from the Cave is special.
 The Aegean sea sprawls at your feet, you can gaze at Soros beach and the surrounding inlets, the wild beauty of the rocks, and also see clearly Paros island.

 - The admission ticket costs 6.00 euros (including a visit to the Folklore Museum).
-There is a 50% discount for children (6 to 12 years old) and those over 65 (3.00 euros).
+There is a 50% discount for children 6 to 12 years old (3.00 euros).
+Children up to 6 years old get free entrance to the cave.

 - In winter months visits can be made upon arrangement with the Municipality of Antiparos.